nandha2001mroot/Script-Analyzer-Tool/README.md

-# Script-Analyzer-Tool
-A Python tool for analyzing PowerShell (.ps1) and Python (.py) scripts.
-It identifies functionality, flags suspicious behaviors (like file deletion or network calls), assesses risk (Low/Medium/High), and generates detailed reports for technical and non-technical users.
 # Script Analyzer Tool

 A Python-based tool designed to analyze both PowerShell (.ps1) and Python (.py) scripts.
 It provides detailed reports on script functionality, potential risks, and generates summaries for both technical and non-technical users.